telerik/maui-docs/controls/chat/styling.md

 ## Customize the Chat Entry

-You can customize the `ChatEntry` with implicit style.
+You can customize the `ChatEntry` with an implicit style.
 The example below shows how to customize the chat entry in your Chat control.

 ```XAML
 <Style TargetType="telerik:ChatEntry">